 Damages Q&A

 The Damages Q&A and is a custom Mobile Transaction that is developed to facilitate CVS’s Damages Question and Answer (Q&A) process.
-This mobile transaction requires the user to scan a source Ilpn, Item, unit of measure, and sometimes quantity, then answer a series of questions to determine a disposition, and the conclusion of the transaction either consumes the unit(s) with a specific reason code or splits the item into another Ilpn.
+This mobile transaction requires the user to scan a source Ilpn, Item, unit of measure, and sometimes quantity, then answer a series of questions to determine a disposition, and the conclusion of the transaction either consumes the unit(s) with a specific reason code.

 Enablement